varunoberoi/deepstream.io-website-old/pages/info/performance-single-node-vs-cluster.md

+{
+	"title": "Performance: Single Node vs Three Instance Cluster", "description": "A summary of our performance tests for deepstrean as a single node vs a cluster" }
 Performance: Single Node vs Three Instance Cluster
 ======================================
 This test aims to verify horizontal scalability by establishing message latency and cpu consumption under high traffic for a single deepstream node in comparison to a cluster of three nodes.